omersha/omersha.github.io/_posts/2015-12-22-the-name-of-the-rose.md

 seriously.

-This hints towards online learning: constantly updating the decision rule based on its recent performances.
+This hints towards online learning: constantly updating the decision rule based on its recent performance.
 The [perceptron](https://en.wikipedia.org/wiki/Perceptron) is the simplest online **classification algorithm**.
 It is very roughly modeled after a biological single neuron (the McCulloch–Pitts model).
 It may either "fire" or "hold", and